RdotSilva/JavaScript-DOM-Manipulation/README.md

-# JavaScript-DOM-Tutorial
+# JavaScript-DOM-Manipulation
-Net Ninja JavaScript DOM Tutorial
+Manipulating the DOM with JavaScript